Revisiting Active Learning in the Era of Vision Foundation Models: Investigating the pillars of effective active learning strategies

 \subsection{Leveraging unlabeled instances for training the active learner}

 Even with a good initial query, the classifier $g(\bm{z}_i; \bm{\theta})$ may perform poorly in the low-data regime since there are a limited number of training examples.
-In cases where the labeling budget is prohibitive, it may be difficult to acquire enough training instances for a classifier to establish good enough decision boundaries early on in AL. This motivates the use of unlabeled instances in a principled way to ensure that the classifier maximizes performance even in the low-data regime.
-However, in our experiments find that the efficacy of semi-supervised learning in this setting is questionable at best, with wide variation across query methods and datasets.
-While we do see an initial boost in performance, contrary to \cite{consistency, rethinking}, the gap quickly narrows and label propagation under performs the reference query.
+In cases where the labeling budget is prohibitive, acquiring enough training instances for a classifier to establish good decision boundaries early on in AL may be difficult.
+This motivates the use of unlabeled instances in a principled way to ensure that the classifier maximizes performance even in the low-data regime.
+However, our experiments find that the efficacy of semi-supervised learning in this setting is questionable at best, with wide variation across query methods and datasets.
+While we do see an initial boost in performance, contrary to \cite{consistency} and \cite{rethinking}, the gap quickly narrows, and label propagation underperforms the reference query.
 Propagating labels from uncertain queried samples may cause points across the decision boundary to be assigned to incorrect classes, hampering performance in the long run.
-We point the reader to the supplements for an in depth analysis using a popular semi-supervised algorithm.
+We point the reader to the Appendix for an in-depth analysis using a popular semi-supervised algorithm.